Rafael Câmara: 2023: Maiden victories

 Câmara racing in the 2023 Formula Regional European Championship at the Red Bull Ring.

 During pre-season, Câmara did a full season in the 2023 Formula Regional Middle East Championship with Mumbai Falcons.
 Despite not winning a race, Câmara claimed six podiums that took him to third in the standings.

 Having tested with the team at the end of 2022, Câmara progressed to the Formula Regional European Championship with Prema Racing the following year, driving alongside F4 teammate Antonelli and category veteran Lorenzo Fluxá.
 He took his maiden win in the series during the first race at Spa-Francorchamps.
-With a second win at Red Bull Ring and three additional podiums, he finished fifth in the standings.
+With a second win at Red Bull Ring and three additional podiums, Câmara finished fifth in the standings.

 2024: Record-breaking first junior championship

 Câmara (pictured at the Hungaroring) claimed the 2024 Formula Regional European Championship title, earning a record-breaking 7 wins.

 Câmara remained with Prema Racing for the 2024 FRECA season.
 He began the season with a fairly large lead, equalling his podiums from the previous season and claiming four wins in the first three rounds.
 Though going winless for the next two rounds, he cemented himself as a championship favourite with a win from pole at the first race at Paul Ricard and a lead of 50 points from second place, fellow Ferrari junior Tuukka Taponen.
 After the summer break, Câmara won another race at Imola before a pointless weekend at the Red Bull Ring.
-Despite the slight setback, he clinched the title in Barcelona with one round remaining after a podium and a 4th place.
-One final win at Monza resulted in a total of 7 wins, the most wins in a single FRECA season.
-He scored points in every round except for one, never qualified outside the top four and had a 75-point lead over second place, James Wharton.
+Despite the slight setback, he clinched the title in Barcelona with one round remaining after a podium and a fourth place.
+One final win at Monza resulted in a total of seven wins, the most wins in a single FRECA season.
+He scored points in every round except for one, never qualified outside the top-four and had a 75-point lead over second place, James Wharton.

 Additionally, Câmara competed in the 2024 FRME season, remaining with Mumbai Falcons.
 He finished third in the championship with two wins.